overwasher/overwatcher-old/README.md

 Project that allows users to find most convenient washing machine to use in the Innopolis dorms

+[NOTICE]: this is a legacy version of the overwatcher, retained for historical purposes.
+It was rewritten in C# to allow for more testability and maintainability.

 Overwatcher component - receives, aggregates and archives sensor node data and provides a nice API to query the current states.